 It took 75 years of men with visions of homes, families and prosperity to come along.

 The first settlement of just one building was established in 1882 and was simply called “McMillians Camp”.
 The site was previously used by Major A.B.
 Rogers as a food cache for his survey crew who were searching for a route through the Selkirk Mountains for the Canadian Pacific Railway’s (CPR) transcontinental railway.
-The name "Golden City" was chosen to replace “McMillians Camp” but the gold mining industry didn't meet the optimistic expectations.
+The name "Golden City" was chosen to replace “McMillians Camp” in response to a nearby lumber camp naming itself 'Silver City'.
 Soon the term "City" became a little too pretentious for most and the town became known simply as Golden.

 Canadian Pacific Railway

 Golden would simply not exist without the Canadian Pacific Railway (CPR).
 In fact, the railway’s presence helped establish Golden’s place in Canada.
 As the CPR constructed its cross-country network of rails, it used Golden as a base camp as it extended further into the western part of B.C.

 The railway was completed in 1885 and Golden soon became a prominent stop on the line.
 The CPR also paved the way for the Trans-Canada Highway, which helped to transform the area from a forest outpost to a true community.